8 Mental and Emotional Issues That Affect Men’s Sex Lives

 - Are our relationship dynamics healthy?
 Are they reinforced with love, trust, compassion, respect, affection, open dialogues, emotional safety, and mutual support?
 Or, do unresolved conflicts, arguments, boredom, disregard of needs, poor communication, difficulty trusting each other, hostility, and anxiety about relationship security prevail?

-- Can we voice the sexual concerns in a sex-positive way and take steps to fulfill the needs of each other?
+- Can we voice sexual concerns in a sex-positive way and take steps to fulfill the needs of each other?

 - Do we work on reawakening sexual creativity and improving intimacy?